 This is a great exercise and is slightly more advanced than the previous exercise.
 It's perfect for finding your balance and strengthening those core muscles even more.

 You can either perform this exercise with or without weights, but it is suggested that holding weights can help provide a bit more balance if you are struggling with this.

 This exercise is recommended between weeks 12-16 postpartum.

-Plank exercises are very underrated, but they have so many benefits as it engages the whole body!
+Plank exercises are very underrated, but have so many benefits as they engage the whole body!

-At this stage of your postpartum, you will hopefully be able to train as you were pre-pregnancy.
-With this being said, any form of various planks is recommended.
+At this stage of postpartum, you will hopefully be able to train as you were pre-pregnancy.

-Start off easy and increase holding your plank for longer each time.
-Don't be too upset if you can't hold it for as long as what you used to.
+Start off easy and increase holding your plank longer each time.
+Don't beat yourself up if you can't hold it for as long as what you used to.
 You will only get better with consistent practice!

 🚰 Water Is Your Best Friend!

 Staying hydrated and drinking plenty of water can help flush out any unwanted fluids in your body.
 Facts show that you actually tend to bloat more if you don't drink enough water throughout the day.

 Apply lotion every day to your belly and areas you feel may have developed stretch marks.
 This will help to reduce any stretch marks you may get once the skin starts to recede.